 Style the text

-The tweets in your Twitter Block don’t have their own tweaks in the Style Editor.
+The tweets in your Twitter Block don’t have their own tweaks in the Site Styles panel.
 Instead, they take on the same styles as your site's body and link text.
 The tweak names vary depending on which template you're using.

 - Regular text and the @ symbol - These follow your body text style.
 Look for tweaks called Text, Page Text, or Body Text.